Cell Ranger5.1 (latest), printed on 08/04/2021

 By default, a .cloupe gene expression dataset includes all barcodes called as cells by Cell Ranger's cell caller.
 The default clusters and projections in a .cloupe file are derived from this set of cells.
 However, it may be more useful to only analyze a subset of these cells.
 For example, it may be desirable to more precisely screen out possible cell multiplets, dead cells, or cells with low diversity.
 Alternatively, it may be preferable to focus on a particular type of cell, or even remove a particular cell type from an analysis.
-For these reasons, Loupe Browser 5.0 now provides an interactive filtering and reclustering workflow.
+For these reasons, Loupe Browser 5.0 and later provides an interactive filtering and reclustering workflow.
 In a few short steps, it is possible to identify cells of interest, and then compute a Louvain clustering and t-SNE projection over these cells.
+Loupe Browser 5.1 and later additionally supports the generation of a UMAP projection.

 To enter the reclustering workflow, select Categories Mode, and choose any category.
 A Recluster button will appear above the cluster names.
 Clicking the Recluster button will launch a separate window for the workflow.